NeonGamerBot-QK/public-my-notes/hackclub.md

 - work on my branches on [this repo.](https://github.com/OtterCodes101/programmer-socks-ysws)
 - build sprig once it arrives.
 - scrapbook
-- hackclub imap reader for quick verification codes.
+- hackclub imap reader for quick verification codes. - make it in [coffeescript](https://coffeescript.org/)